 Under our memorandum and articles of association, a director holds office until he resigns or otherwise vacates his office or is removed by our shareholders or directors.
+Accordingly, annual elections of directors by our shareholders are not required and we do not put to shareholder vote on an annual or periodic basis election of directors to our company.
 A director may be removed by special resolution passed by our shareholders before the expiration of such director's term.
 Officers are elected by and serve at the discretion of the board of directors.